causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func add(element: T): Unit
 ```

-Functionality: Appends the specified element to the end of this [ArrayList](collection_package_class.md#class-arraylistt).
+Function: Appends the specified element to the end of this [ArrayList](collection_package_class.md#class-arraylistt).

 Parameters: